 Ailsa Robson is a water baby, incessant muser and writer, and someone who always looks for the silver lining.
 She lives in the Adelaide Hills, South Australia, with her family.
 She has a private Counselling and Psychotherapy practice and is a passionate Health At Every Size® advocate.

 Ailsa’s understanding and empathy for those who need support, has intensified through her experience in the Community Care sector over the last twenty years.

-Her university degrees are an eclectic mix; and although she is not an anthropologist or librarian (though qualified), she is certainly a professional in the mental health field after completing her Masters Degree in Counselling and Psychotherapy.
+Her university degrees are an eclectic mix; and although she is not an anthropologist or librarian at present, she is certainly a professional in the mental health field with a Masters Degree in Counselling and Psychotherapy.

 She can generally be found shaking her butt in less than sharp active-wear, grinning like a Cheshire cat, and building up those around her.
 When she’s not doing that, you’ll find her blissing out by the ocean… musing again.

 Ailsa Robson has a private counselling and psychotherapy practice in Adelaide and consults with clients in Stirling and Glenelg, SA as well as online.
 She has a Masters Degree in Counselling and Psychotherapy and is the author of Perfectly Imperfect.